Fabric provides out-of-the-box Web Service APIs for querying a project's Catalog.

 GET /api/catalog/{dataPlatform}/{schema}/{dataset}/fields

-The API builds the Catalog artifacts based on a given version.
-The artifacts include details of all Catalog fields and their properties, such as Classification and PII.
-The artifact is created in a CSV format, saved in the Implementation/SharedObjects/Interfaces/Discovery/MTable
+The API builds the Catalog artifacts for the specified Catalog version.
+The artifacts include details of the fields that belong to all Catalog's data platforms and their properties (such as definedBy, classification and pii).
+The artifact is created in a CSV format, saved in the Implementation/SharedObjects/Interfaces/Discovery/MTable folder of the Project tree, and uploaded to the Fabric memory as an MTable.

 Starting from Fabric V8.3, the relations artifact can also be extracted by the API.
-It can be done when setting refersTo=true
+The relations artifacts include the details of the Catalog's refersTo relations.
+It can be done when setting refersTo=true in the API input.
+The relations artifact is created in a CSV format, saved in the Implementation/SharedObjects/Interfaces/Discovery/MTable folder of the Project tree, and uploaded to the Fabric memory as an MTable.

 Example of an API call: